retrocomputacion/retrobbs/readme.md

 The script will also do a quick integrity check on the database file.

-> [!IMPORTANT]
-> When setting up a new BBS (or upgrading from v0.10) use dbmaintenance.py to create your account and set your class as 10 to assign yourself as admin/sysop.
+**IMPORTANT**: When setting up a new BBS (or upgrading from v0.10) use dbmaintenance.py to create your account and set your class as 10 to assign yourself as admin/sysop.

 ---
 # 6.4 Messaging system